dewcservices/CyPDP-docker-workshop/README.md

 Start the application stack.
 - docker compose up -d

-Follow the logs and watch the application connect to the database.
-- docker compose logs -f

 Add some items to the todo list.
 Connect to the mysql database shell and see that the items have been added to the database table.
 - docker ps
 - docker exec -it \<mysql-container-id\> /bin/bash